« State-specific resources Arizona

 Assessors’ websites in Arizona counties

-Most often, the county Assessor's office is the 'go-to' resource for finding online lien-related information for construction project parcels, including ownership records, special warranty deeds, and more.
-Counties that we've not yet found online (those with '*') link to a Google search for your convenience.
+Most often, the county Assessor’s office is the go-to resource for online lien-related information for construction project parcels—ownership records, special warranty deeds, and more.
+Counties that we’ve not yet found online (those with “*”) link to a Google search for your convenience.

-Other Important Construction Links in Arizona
+Other important construction links in Arizona

-Frequently Asked Questions (FAQs) on Arizona Lien Processes for Contractors
+Frequently asked questions (FAQs) on Arizona lien processes for contractors

 How soon must an Arizona 20-day preliminary notice be sent?